UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 	- click on the relevant HTML file ( e.g. http://localhost:8000/BP_FP.html )

-in general -- use both chrome and firefox when testing.  they both will periodically "get broken" for some reason or another -- but, they usually get fixed in the next revision or two.
+in general -- i use both chrome and firefox when testing.  note: they both will periodically "get broken" for some reason or another -- but, they usually get fixed in the next revision or two.

 i normally have these browsers installed on ALL of desktops (windows, mac and linux):
 - Chrome (stable)